myopenfactory/edi-connector/README.md

 ![EDI-Connector Logo](doc/EDI-Connector.png)

+## Overview

-The EDI-Connector is an custom solution to interact with the myOpenFactory EDI-Platform.
+EDI-Connector is a custom software solution provided by myOpenFactory Software GmbH that facilitates seamless integration with the myOpenFactory EDI-Platform.
+It enables customers to send and receive EDI messages efficiently, ensuring smooth and simple electronic data interchange.

+# Usage

+The EDI-Connector serves as a bridge between the customer's system and the myOpenFactory EDI-Platform, simplifying electronic business communication.